-When you press your garage door opener and it smoothly opens or closes, you don't often think about all the vital parts involved – such as the garage door springs.
-In fact, these springs are the very thing responsible for making sure that door opens and closes as you wish.
-Here we will explore what these springs are, where they are found, and what their job is.
+When you press your garage door opener and it smoothly opens or closes, you don't often think about all the vital parts involved in its operation.
+Although they aren't part of the opener itself, your garage door springs are, in fact, the ones responsible for making sure your door opens and closes smoothly.

-When your springs start to act up, it's always wise to call on us here at Garage Door Repair Orange.
-Even if you’re not sure the springs are the culprit, it’s a good idea to have a professional take a look.
-Our technicians have all the right tools, knowledge, and access to parts that make broken spring repair safe, and easy.
+When your springs start acting up, it's always wise to call our Garage Door Repair Orange technicians.
+Even if you’re not sure springs are the culprit, it’s a good idea to have a professional take a look at your system.
+Our guys and gals have all the right tools, the extensive wealth of knowledge, and the best replacement parts that make broken spring repair safe, fast and easy.